sinaru/rapidflow/README.md

 results.each_with_index do |(data, error), index|
   if error
+    # Original input if error happened at first stage.
+Otherwise, transformed data from the previous stage before the error happened
-    # Original input is preserved in 'data' for debugging
+    # It is preserved in 'data' for debugging if needed.
+    puts "Data state before error #{data}"

     puts "Failed to process #{urls[index]}: #{error.class} - #{error.message}"
     # Log error, retry, or handle gracefully

+    puts "Error backtrace: "
+    pp error.backtrace
     # As any Exception contains the backtrace(https://docs.ruby-lang.org/en/master/Exception.html#method-i-backtrace),
-    # for further debugging, you can refer to backtrace.
+    # for further debugging, you can look into backtrace.
   else
     puts "Success: #{data}"
   end